After confirming that your home and lifestyle are suited to owning a dog, the next step is to decide what type of dog would be best for you.

 Try to learn as much as you can about the breeds you’re interested in.
 Find out about both the good traits and the downsides of owning any breeds you’re considering.

 If you are looking for a puppy then you can use our Find a Puppy service to browse puppies for sale.
 This platform gives you all the information you need on the puppies, their parents and the breeders.

-Consider giving a home to a pedigree breed rescue dog.
-The Kennel Club Find a Rescue Dog service provides contact details for breed rescues for your chosen pedigree dog breed in your area.
+If you’re considering giving a home to a pedigree breed rescue dog, our Find a Puppy service has a rescue dog option, which provides contact details for breed rescues for your chosen pedigree dog breed.

 What is a pedigree dog?

 A pedigree dog has two parents of the same breed and their family tree (their pedigree) is recorded by a registration body, like The Kennel Club.
 The main advantage of a pedigree dog is how predictable they are, as individual dogs within that breed will have similar characteristics, such as how they look and behave.

 What is a crossbreed dog?

 A crossbreed dog has two parents from different breeds, and although their puppies will be an unpredictable mix of their parents' genes, they are thought to be less likely to be affected by some genetic conditions – unless the condition can be found in both parents families.

 Although many dogs will lead very healthy lives, all dogs have potential health problems.
 There are often DNA tests or screening schemes to help breeders avoid producing puppies with health conditions.
 Puppy buyers should research any tests and screening schemes that are relevant to the breed they are considering.
 Results from health tests or screening schemes of every pedigree dog registered with us can be found on our Health Test Results Finder.
 Being armed with the knowledge about the parents' health will help maximise your chances of getting a healthy puppy.